 Zur deutschen Version.

-The EMACS documentation, both built into EMACS and available online, is very complete and detailed.
+The Emacs documentation, both built into Emacs and available online, is very complete and detailed.
 However I found myself jotting down things while I learned.
 I share these below.
 These might be useful to people who have similar requirements.

-I appreciate EMACS supports well classical terminal operation by providing "windows" functionality.
-However I am using EMACS from a MS Windows desktop and I am used to working with native windows there, which are called "frames" in EMACS.
+I appreciate Emacs supports well classical terminal operation by providing "windows" functionality.
+However I am using Emacs from a MS Windows desktop and I am used to working with native windows there, which are called "frames" in Emacs.

-I have customised (download my init.el) EMACS such that it uses
+I have customised (download my init.el) Emacs such that it uses

 "frames" by default (for example when it opens a *help*